How Much Water Should You Drink During Pregnancy?

-During pregnancy, you should drink eight to 12 glasses, or 64–96 fluid ounces, of water per day, says Rebecca L. Simon Quigley, M.D., a board-certified ob-gyn and acting assistant professor of maternal fetal medicine at the University of Washington in Seattle, adding that this is the amount recommended by the American College of Obstetricians and Gynecologists (ACOG).
+During pregnancy, you should drink eight to 12 glasses, or 64–96 fluid ounces, of water per day, says Rebecca L. Simon Quigley, M.D., a board-certified ob-gyn and acting assistant professor of maternal fetal medicine at the University of Washington in Seattle.
+She says this is the amount recommended by the American College of Obstetricians and Gynecologists (ACOG).

-Why Do We Need So Much Water During Pregnancy?
+Why Do We Need So Much Water Intake During Pregnancy?

 Extra water is necessary because your body is making more blood for both you and the baby.
 “There’s an increase in blood volume—close to a 50% increase—during pregnancy,” Simon Quigley says.